Browse by Medical Category

-Once a patient enters the program, she is assigned a health care team that includes a cardiologist, nurse and nutritionist to help make necessary lifestyle changes to lower her cardiovascular risks and stay healthy.
+Once a patient enters the program, she is assigned a health care team to help make necessary lifestyle changes to lower her cardiovascular risks and stay healthy.
 Should a patient need surgery, a cardiac surgeon also becomes part of the team.

 Specialists guide patients every step of the way to ensure they receive the best possible care.
 Patients are also directed to wellness programs both on-site and within their own communities.
 Such programs include:

 Courtney first came to Mass General at the age of 8 when she was diagnosed with bone cancer in her leg.
 Mass General treated and cured her as child, but the chemotherapies used put her at risk for a weakened heart.
 Courtney's care team coached her through two pregnancies, ensuring that she remained healthy and also delivered two healthy babies.
 Watch video

 At the first visit to the Corrigan Women's Heart Health Program, physicians ask patients questions about their personal and family medical history.
 Specialists then assess basic risk factors by checking:

 If these initial tests show that a patient is at risk, physicians might schedule further testing.
 Additional tests include:

 Specialists also perform cardiac catheterization.
 This test examines possible coronary artery blockages and provides valuable information about pressures within the heart.
 If a coronary artery blockage is identified, treatment with a coronary stent (a tube that holds the artery open) can be performed at the same time.